This information was correct at the time of publishing. It may not reflect our current practices.

-Many women are surprised to learn that they can't be an egg donor if they're older than 35, even though they may still be fertile.
+Many potential donors are surprised to learn that they can't be egg donors if they're older than 35, even though they may still be fertile.
 Or that they can't donate eggs if they're significantly overweight, even if they've had healthy children of their own.

-Weight: Your BMI must be within a healthy range of 19-29.
-If your BMI is high, your own natural fertility may be affected, making the process of egg donation too risky for you.
-You may not respond well to the necessary ovarian stimulation needed for egg donation, which involves boosting your egg production through fertility drugs.
-It's our responsibility to make sure all our egg donors are healthy and well enough to donate eggs, and this is why BMI limits are in place.
+Weight: Your BMI must be within a healthy range of 19-35.
+If your BMI is high, your natural fertility may be affected, making the egg donation process too risky for you.
+You may not respond well to the ovarian stimulation needed for egg donation, which involves boosting your egg production through fertility drugs.
+It's our responsibility to ensure all our egg donors are healthy and well enough to donate eggs, which is why BMI limits are in place.

-Smoking: If you're a smoker, you can't donate eggs as smoking can affect your fertility, and this includes e-cigarettes as they interfere with the urine testing for nicotine that all egg donors undergo as part of the screening process.
-You may be able to donate however if you’ve quit smoking more than three months ago.
+Smoking: If you're a smoker, you can't donate eggs as smoking can affect your fertility, including e-cigarettes, as they interfere with the urine testing for nicotine that all egg donors undergo as part of the screening process.
+However, you may be able to donate if you quit smoking more than three months ago.

 Medical history: Do you have any inheritable conditions in your family?
 Can you find out your family medical history, as far back as grandparents, including any siblings?
-All egg donors must know or be able to access their immediate family medical history and there must be no genetic or hereditary conditions because of the risk of passing these onto any child born from their eggs, or indeed affecting their recipient.
+All egg donors must know or be able to access their immediate family medical history.
+There must be no genetic or hereditary conditions because of the risk of passing these onto any child born from their eggs or affecting their recipient.

 Your own health: Being an egg donor means you must not put yourself at risk of any sexually-transmitted infections.
-Your initial screening does test for many common STIs and other diseases and infections, including HIV and Hepatitis.
+Your initial screening tests for many common STIs and other diseases and infections, including HIV and Hepatitis.

-Screening and testing is vital to ensure that you're not only healthy with good fertility, but are free of any diseases that could be a potential health risk to your recipient and any child she has.
+Screening and testing are vital to ensure that you're healthy with good fertility and are free of any diseases that could be a potential health risk to your recipient and any child she has.